 The Recipe: Potato Avocado “Toast” with Perfectly Poached Eggs

-Tips, variations and what you will need: a food processor.
+Tips, variations and what you will need: If you are using fresh potatoes you will need a food processor.
 If you don’t have one, a box grater will do (affiliate links).
 Learn to poach the perfect egg by watching this video tutorial.
 My marble and wood serving board can be found here.
 If you are keeping this recipe grain free you will need almond flour or cassava flour.
 Cassava flour holds together better than the almond flour but is usually only available online.
 It is the closest grain free version of flour I have ever found!
 Variations: add bacon, tomato, prosciutto, sausage, asparagus spears…whatever your little heart desires.

 If you would like more healthy Whole 30/ Paleo recipes please join The Organic Kitchen Facebook Page and follow my Whole 30 Pinterest Board.